arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-07-26-interview-ryan-bethancourt-ceo-of-wild-earth.md

 One of the challenges during the Berkeley Biolabs times was that we needed money. **I had this idea: Could we actually raise a small venture fund on top of the incubator and actually fund these early stage entrepreneurs?** Because they still had day jobs.
 They would come evenings and weekends and work on their science when they had the time.
 They couldn’t focus full-time on it.
 So the science would move very slowly.

+<img src="/img/blur-bottle-chemistry-248152.jpg" width="500px"/>

 > > _"Everything we do has be very real and very science-based"_

-That was my initial vision and I pitched to lots of venture firms until I finally came across a small venture firm called SOS Ventures.
-I pitched them the idea of a biotech incubator and a venture fund on top.
+That was my initial vision and I came across a venture firm called SOS Ventures.
 They made see it was possible to do an accelerator model off of it, because they had previously run other accelerators.

-<img src="/img/blur-bottle-chemistry-248152.jpg" width="500px"/>

-Actually, around the same time I started Berkely Biolabs, a little afterwards, they started what became SynBioAccelerator, which was a biotech version of a hardware accelerator in Ireland.
-I think, _and this is hard to prove_, but I think it was inspired based on Berkley Biolabs.

-So I pitched the idea of doing it in San Francisco to Sean O’Sullivan, who is Managing General Partner of SOS Ventures, and to Arvin Gupta, who is the San Francisco Partner, and they both liked the idea.
+I spoke about doing it in San Francisco with Sean O'Sullivan, who is the Managing General Partner of SOS Ventures, and Arvind Gupta, who is the San Francisco Partner, and they both liked the idea.
 That is essentially how IndieBio started.
-Myself and Ron joined forces with Arvin, who was representative for Sean O’Sullivan in San Francisco, and we started IndieBio.
+Myself and Ron joined forces with Arvind, who was representative for Sean O’Sullivan in San Francisco, and we were a part of the IndieBio co-founding team.

 **Ahmed:** Following on from that question, quite a few cellular agriculture startups came up through IndieBio: Memphis Meats, Geltor, Finless Foods, and Clara Foods to name a few.
 Were you personally passionate about sustainable protein before IndieBio and these startups?